 What Is Fat Fasting?

-If you’re starting the keto diet, you might want to get a little push to lose initial weight, and you may try a fat fast, which is where you fast by eating only between 1,000-1,200 calories a day for three days of the week.
-This type of eating is very restrictive and should only last for a few days max, rather than becoming a permanent style of eating for the long-term.
-It is also a variation of keto, as 80-90 percent of calories are coming from fat, so your body goes into ketosis during the fast as well.
-And studies show that fasting can lead to rapid weight loss 1.
+A fat fast quickly gets results.
+As you could tell, this type of eating is very restrictive and should only last for a few days max, rather than becoming a permanent style of eating for the long-term.
+It is also a variation of keto, as 80-90 percent of calories are coming from fat, so your body goes into ketosis while using fat fast as well.
+And studies show that fasting can lead to rapid weight loss, 1.

-It is important to continue a keto diet after, just with more calories, since that initial weight loss is mostly water weight and you will gain it back if you begin adding more glycogen (from carbs) in your diet.
-If you’re looking to try a fat fast, here’s what to know before starting out.
+It is important to continue following ketogenic diet after, just with more calories, since that initial weight loss is mostly water weight and you will gain it back if you begin adding more glycogen (from carbs) in your diet.
+If you’re looking to use fat fasting, here’s what to know before starting out including some negative side effects.
 And consult with your doctor and dietitian first for help with the transition.

 Benefits of Fat Fasting

-The greatest benefits is that your body goes into lipolysis, which is where it uses fat to burn fat, rather than uses glucose from high-sugar, high-carb foods.
+The greatest benefit for many keto dieters is that their body goes into lipolysis, which is where it uses fat to burn fat, rather than using glucose from high-sugar, high-carb foods.
 And if it did, then excess protein you’d be eating would be stored as fat, rather than burned off more effectively.

 Foods to Eat and Avoid During a Fat Fast?

-As for what to avoid on a fat fast, you avoid starchy veggies, baked goods that are not keto, low-fat dairy, grains and bread, sugary items and beverages, beans, pulses and legumes, certain condiments like ketchup or sugary dressings, and most fruits (you can eat berries in moderation on keto).
+As for what to avoid on a fat fast to overcome a weight loss plateau, avoid starchy veggies, baked goods that are not keto, low-fat dairy, grains and bread, sugary items and beverages, beans, pulses and legumes, certain condiments like ketchup or sugary dressings, and most fruits (you can eat berries in moderation on keto).